 Kyphoplasty for Vertebral Compression Fractures

 A vertebral compression fracture, or a break in one of your vertebra, can be extremely painful.
 The older population is most often affected due to brittle or porous bones caused by bone diseases such as, osteoporosis, degenerative bone disease, bone cancer, or compromised bone density.
 A gradual collapse of a vertebral body is also possible due to bone deterioration, or the fracture can happen spontaneously from a hard fall.
 A break like this can result in bone fragments rubbing against each other making it difficult to move freely.
-Kyphoplasty is a minimally invasive procedure used to treat vertebral compression fractures by inflating a balloon to restore bone height, then injecting bone cement into the vertebral body to give the area more strength.
+Kyphoplasty is a minimally invasive procedure used to treat vertebral compression fractures by inflating a balloon to create a space in the bone, then injecting bone cement into the vertebral body to give the area more strength.

 How is Kyphoplasty Performed?